Solar Project Engineer banner

 • Core Coursework:

-• Essential coursework includes thermodynamics, heat transfer, electrical circuit analysis, and materials science.
+• Key subjects include thermodynamics, fluid mechanics, heat transfer, electrical circuit analysis, and solar energy technologies.

-• Knowledge of photovoltaic systems, solar thermal systems, and energy storage technologies is crucial.
+• Knowledge of photovoltaic systems, solar thermal systems, and energy storage is crucial.

 • A Master's degree in Renewable Energy or a related field can provide a competitive edge.